 Strong Asia pushes Hermes sales up 16% in fourth quarter

-MILAN, Feb 19 (Reuters) - Sales at Birkin bag maker Hermes recovered sharply in the fourth quarter to grow by 16% thanks to a strong performance in Asia and soaring online revenues, the group said on Friday.
+MILAN, Feb 19 (Reuters) - Sales at Birkin bag maker Hermes recovered sharply in the fourth quarter to grow by 16%, beating market expectations, thanks to a strong performance in Asia and soaring online revenues, the French group said on Friday.

-In the whole of 2020, revenues at constant exchange rates declined by just 6% to 6.39 billion euros, one of the best performances in the luxury goods sector which has been hit hard by store closures and the lack of tourist flows due to the coronavirus pandemic.
+In the whole of 2020, revenues at constant exchange rates declined by just 6% to 6.39 billion euros ($7.7 billion), one of the best performances in the luxury goods sector, which has been hit hard by store closures and the lack of tourist flows due to the coronavirus pandemic.

-He declined to elaborate on what proportion of overall sales had taken place online but said e-commerce had grown by 100% or more in all regions.
+He declined to elaborate on what proportion of overall sales had taken place online but said e-commerce had grown by 100% or more in all regions and online sales went well even after stores reopened.

+Sales in the America region gradually recovered in the second half of the year to grow slightly in the fourth quarter.
+Europe was hampered by new store closures and lockdowns imposed from November to contain a resurgence of infections.
+Sales in France fell by 29% over the year, and by 20% in the rest of Europe.

+Hermes - known for its $12,000-plus handbags like the Birkin, which often generates waiting lists - is traditionally regarded as particularly resistant to downturns and has long been one of the steadiest performers in the luxury industry, in part due to its careful management of production and stocks.

 ((silvia.aloisi@thomsonreuters.com; +39 02 66129 723; Reuters Messaging: silvia.aloisi.thomsonreuters.com@reuters.net))